-2. Who was Nicodemus from the details of the passage?
-What has Nicodemus seen in Jesus?

-(vs.1) A Pharisee - one of the most highly respected group of people in the culture - known for their goodness, their adherence to the law of God.

-(vs. 1) A ruler - a member of the 70 person Sanhedrin or Jewish supreme court.

-(vs. 9) Not only a teacher in Israel but THE teacher in Israel - the primary religious authority of the Jewish faith at the time.
+- 2. Who was Nicodemus from the details of the passage?
+What has Nicodemus seen in Jesus? - (vs.1) A Pharisee meaning separated one one who has set aside their lives to honour the law out of a deep deep yearning for national renewal this would be one of the most highly respected group of people in the culture many would have looked to them to say if there is any hope for our world it is in them - (vs. 1) A ruler a member of the 70 person Sanhedrin or Jewish supreme court. - (vs. 9) Not only a teacher in Israel but THE teacher in Israel the primary religious authority of the Jewish faith at the time.